Feyerabend/bb/workbook/ch06/understand/README.md

 I couldn't find any space that explored programming in the way I understood it, so I started writing my own papers and collecting my thoughts—just for myself.
-I'd finish them, then throw them into a drawer.
+I'd finish them, then throw them into a "drawer" (or to be correct: a folder).
 At one point, I tried to publish some of my ideas, but they were heavily misunderstood and distorted when they went to print.
 It was such a discouraging experience that I gave up on the idea of publishing altogether.

 Still, I didn't stop developing my ideas.
 I kept working on them, refining them, and finding ways to express what I was exploring.
 One of the results of that work is a document from the early 1990s.